by Susan Schachter January 25, 2019 2 min read

 We will address each of these in future issues of The Circulatory.
-Today let’s focus on the first non-drug approach: Using food to nourish ourselves.
+Today let’s focus on the first non-drug approach.

 This can help us work on numbers 2, 3 & 4 as well, by assisting us in increasing our potassium, decreasing our sodium and managing our weight, all through nourishing food.